JacobUns/Work-Brain/Agile/Work Item Types.md

 - Aim for a lifecycle of between 1Q and 4Qs
 - Capital Expenditure or Operational Expenditure depending on the type of work
 ## Epic
 Epics Deliver a high level piece of value to a customer.
 This may take more than one quarter to deliver, but should regularly close as progress is made.
-Long running Epics reduce transparency for delivery and should generally be avoided.
+Long running Epics reduce transparency for [[delivery]] and should generally be avoided.

 Epics are either made up of multiple features, stories or both.
 They are the high level goal
 - A group of work items that primarily break down into Stories and Enablers to deliver customer value
-- Aim for less than 1Q delivery.
+- Aim for less than 1Q [[delivery]].
-	- If too large for 1Q delivery, requires splitting
+	- If too large for 1Q [[delivery]], requires splitting
 - Capital Expenditure of Operational Expenditure depending on the type of work

 ## Feature